TechSourcer/AI-Stuff/README.md

 - Recommended Newsletters

 Note: The usage of any of these resources are at your ownrisk.
 Hence I am not responsible for your safety / compliance / relationship or anything else.
 Just for education / demonstration purposes
+## ALL: As soon I will get updates - those will follow!

 ## 🔎 AI Search Tools